 A study was recently undertaken by DWS to consider augmenting the raw water supply to Greytown from Craigieburn Dam.
 Subsequently a licence of 12.3 $M\ell$ /day has been approved for this purpose.
 The construction of the pipeline from Craigieburn Dam to Greytown, is currently in progress.
 Plans are also in place to upgrade the WTP by an additional 7 $M\ell$ /day to a total design capacity of 13 $M\ell$ /day.
-The construction of the upgrade to the WTP has started.
+The construction of the upgrade to the WTP was put on hold in July 2020.